Honour Amongst Chaos

 Honour Amongst Chaos is the third studio album by the Northern Irish Celtic metal band Waylander.
 It was released in 2008 through Listenable Records, and was the band's first album for seven years.
 Some versions of the album feature a re-recording of the song Born to the Fight with new lyrics as a bonus track.

+Blabbermouth rated the album seven out of ten, describing it as "a fine example of the good things that can happen when the world of folk and metal are brought together."